MBS Xojo Developer Conference and Training

 Platforms to show: All Mac Windows Linux Cross-Platform

-SQLite3MBS.BackupFinish(Backup as SQLite3BackupMBS) as integer
+SQLite3MBS.BackupFinish(Backup as SQLite3BackupMBS) as Integer

-Function: Finishes a backup run.
+Finishes a backup run.

 When BackupStep has returned kErrorDone, or when the application wishes to abandon the backup operation, the application should destroy the SQLite3BackupMBS by passing it to BackupFinish.
 The BackupFinish interfaces releases all resources associated with the SQLite3BackupMBS object.
 If BackupStep has not yet returned kErrorDone, then any active write-transaction on the destination database is rolled back.
 The SQLite3BackupMBS object is invalid and may not be used following a call to BackupFinish.